gabbachat/client.old/docs/config.md

 ```

 ##### DATABASE
 Select the database driver you want to use with your models.
 Currently setup for RethinkDB and MongoDB (with more on the way).
-Set to false to disable Pog from connecting to any database.
+Set to false to disable gabba from connecting to any database.
 Database specific settings can be set in ```config/db```.

 ```
 db: 'rethink', // rethink, mongo